The best Unreal Engine 5 plugins

 Reasons to buy

 There really is little to be negative about with this plugin.
 The results that can be achieved are stunning and to think that it’s all in real-time makes it even more impressive.
-One of Oceanography’s biggest strengths is that it isn’t just limited to the ocean surface, but users can actually go underwater.
+One of Oceanography’s biggest strengths for me is that it isn’t just limited to the ocean surface, but users can actually go underwater.
 This is perfect for video games that make use of scenes both above and below water.
 While underwater you’ll find both god rays and caustics that are easy to set up and beautifully realistic.

 These features really add depth to a scene and make the experience much more immersive and believable.
 The ocean surface itself is also incredibly realistic and straightforward to set up.
 On top of this, the plugin gives you parameters to drive both waves and foam.
 By being able to adjust the parameters for these effects, artists can really fine-tune their ocean’s appearance, making it choppy for a dramatic and stormy scene or perfectly calm for that serene setting.
 The Local option is particularly helpful for setting up a lake or pool, whereas the Infinite option will get you that endless sea.